 Ever since the first cave dweller drew on his cave wall, art has been an integral part of human expression.
-To many who have toiled in their art throughout the centuries, the experience has been emotional, cathartic and rewarding.
+To many who have toiled in their craft athroughout the centuries, the experience has been emotional, cathartic and rewarding.
 It was only in the mid-20th century; however, that artistic self-expression formally became a therapeutic practice.
-Today, art therapy has become a well-respected and widely used form of psychotherapy in a wide range of clinical settings, including mental health centers, grief counseling, prisons and addiction treatment programs.
+Today, it has become a well-respected and widely used form of psychotherapy in a wide range of clinical settings, including mental health centers, grief counseling, prisons and addiction treatment programs.

-The art therapy program in place at Beachway Therapy Center is made to tap into the group’s creative tendencies.
+The program in place at Beachway Therapy Center is made to tap into the group’s creative tendencies.
 Additionally, reading and writing assignments are given with an objective of challenging the individuals’ fertile minds.
-Participants are encouraged to share and present their art projects to others in the group, no matter if they are in the form of a drawing, sculpture, painting, poetry or music.
+Participants are encouraged to share and present their projects to others in the group, no matter if they are in the form of a drawing, sculpture, painting, poetry or music.
 Clients often feel more empowered thanks to the supportive encouragement and positive feedback they receive.
-In combination with traditional dual diagnosis treatment programs, art therapy can be a significant component in furthering addiction recovery.
+In combination with traditional dual diagnosis treatment programs, this can be a significant component in furthering addiction recovery.